tyowk/NouActivities/README.md

 # NouActivities

-A simple, open-source Discord activities bot, built with HTTP interactions.
+NouActivities is a simple, open-source Discord activities bot built using HTTP interactions.

 ## Installation